-If you’re among the 12% of the U.S. population who get migraines, you know how intensely painful one of these headaches can be.
+If you’re among the 12% of the U.S. population who get chronic migraines or episodic migraines, you know how intensely painful one of these can be.
+Unfortunately, there’s no permanent cure for the tendency to get migraines.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You may have tried everything to get rid of the excruciating hurt – including pain-relieving pills, changes to your diet and aromatherapy.
-Unfortunately, there’s no permanent cure for the tendency to get migraines.
+Maybe you’ve tried everything to get rid of the excruciating hurt, including pain-relieving pills, changes to your diet and aromatherapy.

-The exact causes of migraines are unknown, although they are related to changes in the brain as well as to genetic causes.
-People with migraines may inherit the tendency to be affected by certain migraine triggers, such as fatigue, bright lights, weather changes and others.
+The exact causes of migraines are unknown, although they’re related to changes in the brain, as well as genetic causes.
+People with migraines may inherit the tendency to be affected by certain migraine triggers like fatigue, bright lights, weather changes and others.

 For many years, scientists believed that migraines were linked to the expanding and narrowing of blood vessels on your brain’s surface.
-However, it is now believed that migraines are caused by inherited abnormalities in certain areas of your brain.
+But it’s now believed that migraines are caused by inherited abnormalities in certain areas of your brain.

-A migraine begins when hyperactive nerve cells send out impulses to the blood vessels, leading to the blood vessels expanding and the release of prostaglandins, serotonin and other inflammatory substances that cause the blood’s pulsing to be painful.
-So it’s hard to see why or how a hole in the cartilage of your outer ear would impact the development of a migraine, Dr. Estamalik says.
+A migraine begins when hyperactive nerve cells send out impulses to your blood vessels, leading to the blood vessels expanding and the release of prostaglandins, serotonin and other inflammatory substances that cause your blood’s pulsing to be painful.

-“I would never recommend ear piercing for one of my patients,” he says.
+“I would never recommend ear piercing for one of my patients,” he states.
 “The danger of infection from a piercing of this site strongly outweighs any unproven benefit.”